 While importing large assemblies is a valid workflow, it isn’t the most efficient way to get the job done.
 Assuming all the parts are valid flat parts, your processing time could be 20 minutes or more.
 The question you need to ask yourself is “How much are you paying someone to sit there and watch a computer process?”
 Some nesting companies offer batch import solutions.
-If you find yourself with large assemblies with a nesting solution with no batch support, you should probably jump ship.
+If you find yourself with large assemblies with a nesting solution but no batch support, you should probably jump ship.
 The lack of batch support is costing your company a tremendous amount of time and money.
 Batch processes can be running on servers or overnight which could save you time and money.
 Additionally, if you are using a PDM system a nesting solution can automatically import parts based on the release status of the file.

 4. Rushing Design Intent

 Every designer is guilty of this on some level.
 Trying to rush something out to the shop floor in order to get it manufactured on time.
 Let’s consider this basic scenario.
 You are working on a cabinet and instead of using the mirror function on the left panel to make the right panel, you copy the left panel to make the right panel.
-These panels have multi depth holes on the farside and through holes.
-You send this to the nesting person and they import the part/assembly.
+These panels have multi depth holes on the far side and through holes.
+You send this to the nesting person, and they import the part/assembly.
 They see “Part A” with a quantity of 2.
 They proceed to nest the parts and sends the program to the router.
-Once the part is cut it will probably go through a few other operations like painting. in many cases your error is not caught until the quality assurance phase.
-The CAD designer did not Mirror the left panel, therefore the nesting software did not recognize that the parts are different.
+Once the part is cut it will probably go through a few other operations like painting.
+In many cases your error is not caught until the quality assurance phase.
+The CAD designer did not Mirror the left panel; therefore, the nesting software did not recognize that the parts are different.
 Design intent can be the difference between making or losing money on each order.
 A good nesting solution will consider your design intent when importing.
 In addition, you may want to consider how you could improve your design intent to better complement your nesting solution, doing so could reduce processing time and place more money in your pocket.